+Alternatives 2-4 would provide the owner(s) of a permit-required shareholder account time to associate their account with a permit or divest their shares under three situations: upon initial implementation of this amendment (Alternative 2), subsequent to implementation of this amendment (Preferred Alternative 3), or in the event that shares are acquired from a legal proceeding (Preferred Alternative 4).
 Alternative 2 would provide the owner(s) of a shareholder account that is not associated with a commercial reef fish permit as required by Action 1 a period of time after the implementation of this amendment to associate their account with a permit or to divest their shares.
 If they do not divest their shares within the time allotted in Options 2a-2c, NMFS would reclaim the shares.
-Alternative 3 addresses shareholder accounts that lose an association with a commercial reef fish permit as required in Action 1 after the implementation of this amendment and provides a period of time during which the shareholder can reestablish that association with a permit (Options 3a-3c) or the shares would be reclaimed by NMFS.
+Preferred Alternative 3 addresses shareholder accounts that lose an association with a commercial reef fish permit as required in Action 1 sometime in the future following the implementation of this amendment and provides a period of time during which the shareholder can reestablish that association with a permit (Options 3a-3c) or the shares would be reclaimed by NMFS.
 A shareholder would be out of compliance if the account is no longer associated with a valid or renewable permit linked to their account, either because the permit was transferred or allowed to terminate.
+Preferred Alternative 4 would provide the recipient of shares acquired through an inheritance, or other legal proceeding that result in a court order requiring the transfer, such as a divorce, with time (Options 4a-4c) to associate the account with a permit or divest the shares.

-Alternatives 2 and 3 have options that specify the amount of time a shareholder with an account that is not associated with a commercial reef fish permit would have to either obtain a permit or divest the shares.
-The shortest period provided is Option a of each alternative, which allows one year from the effective date of the final rule implementing this amendment (Option 2a) or one year following the transfer or termination of the permit (Option 3a).
-Option b of each alternative provides a 3-year period from the effective date of the final rule implementing this amendment (Option 2b), or 3 years following the transfer or termination of the permit (Option 3b).
-Option c of each alternative provides the longest time period, allowing 5 years from implementation of this amendment (Option 2c) or following the transfer or termination of the permit (Option 3c).
-The longer the time period a shareholder has before the required divestment of shares, the longer the shareholder has to consider alternatives to divestment (i.e., associating the account with a permit).
+Alternatives 2-4 provide options that specify the amount of time a shareholder of a permitrequired account that is not associated with a commercial reef fish permit would have to either obtain a permit or divest the shares.
+The shortest period provided is Option a of each alternative, which allows one year from the effective date of the final rule implementing this amendment (Option 2a); one year following the transfer or termination of the permit (Option3a); or one year following the date the shares were transferred into the account.
+Option b of each alternative provides a 3-year period from the effective date of the final rule implementing this amendment (Option 2b); 3 years following the transfer or termination of the permit (Preferred Option 3b); or 3 years following the date the shares were transferred into the account.
+Option c of each alternative provides the longest time period, allowing 5 years from implementation of this amendment (Option 2c); following the transfer or termination of the permit (Option 3c); or following the date the shares were transferred into the account (Option 4c).
+The longer the time period a shareholder has before the required divestment of shares, the longer the shareholder has to consider alternatives to divestment (i.e., associating the account with a permit or divesting oneself of the shares).